saitejesh-cyber/trust-before-intelligence-book/reference/chapter_1_mapping_document_v1_5_clean.md

 - "You've seen why 95% fail (trust crisis + infrastructure gaps).
 Chapter 2 shows the INPACT(TM) framework that Sarah used - the six agent needs in complete detail, with scoring rubrics, implementation patterns, and Echo's transformation journey from 28/100 to 85/100."

 **To Chapter 3:**
 - "Chapter 1 showed that BI-era infrastructure can't support agent needs.
-Chapter 3 explains the fundamental shift: from batch to real-time, from SQL to semantic, from static to dynamic.
-This is the paradigm change every enterprise must navigate."
+Chapter 3 explains the fundamental shift through seven specific infrastructure gaps: from batch to real-time, from SQL to semantic, from static to dynamic.
+These seven gaps define the paradigm change every enterprise must navigate."

 **Back-reference to Chapter 0:**
 - Chapter 0 introduced INPACT(TM) and Echo's 28/100 score